clackary/open-telemetry-swift/README.md

 ## Notable Changes ##

-Apart from the refactoring effort, the central change for Linux occured with these OpenTelemetryApi source files:
+Apart from the refactoring effort, the central changes for Linux occured with these OpenTelemetryApi source files:
 - _OpenTelemetry.swift_: Refactored.
 - _OpenTelemetryLinux.swift_: New file containing Linux-specific code.

+In addition, a number of other source files were slightly modified to work with the new abstractions.
+Also, some modules in _OpenTelemetrySdk_ were originally written using _os.log_, requiring conditional compilation for them as well.

 For Linux, we have addressed the absence of _os.activity_ using Swift TaskLocal variables and its _withValue_ construct.
 All spans for every bound instance of the _activeSpan_ variable will be properly collected and related; each